 HH: Start making bone broth and incorporating it into as much of your cooking as possible.
 If you struggle to keep up your vegetable quota on a day to day basis then get into the habit of blending up green, veg packed smoothies - these will keep hunger at bay, ward off cravings for junk and get some vital nutrition into you - they also make a great snack on the go.

 OB: How do you incorporate superfoods into your diet?

-are amazing additions to our green smoothies.
+HH: We love superfoods and include a lot of them in our recipes.
+Super greens like Spirulina and Chlorella are amazing additions to our green smoothies.
 However, we don’t forget the superfoods that are closer to home, you can’t beat watercress, broccoli, bone broth, grass fed butter and chicken livers..
 Nothing is more super than a seasonal, locally grown pesticide free or naturally reared produce.
 No one food has it all thank goodness as variety is the spice of life!
 We focus on meals based around high quality meat and green veg, this is superfood your body will thank you for.
 OB suggests checking out the amazing 'Go-To Green Smoothie' by HH.